Create an input parameter for your GetMetricData API operation.

 }

-Note: In the preceding example output, five data points are calculated with metric math and returned as a time-ordered result.
+Note: In the preceding example output, CloudWatch calculates five data points with metric math and returns them as a time-ordered result.
 Because ReturnData is set to false, m1 and m2 aren't included in the response.